Using A Plain Old Regular Iron For HTV Cricut Projects

 And one more example.
 This particular shirt has been washed MANY times.

 When I have had htv peel, It was always, always, because I was in a hurry and didn't check to make sure I could see the fibers through the vinyl.
 I'm so used to this working so very well, that sometimes I get careless and do not check well enough.
-Since I don't sell, it's never an issue for me to go back, those very few times (maybe 3 times in 3 years?), and iron the loose section back down.
+Since I don't sell, it's never an issue for me to go back, those very few times, and iron the loose section back down.
 In every case, the part that didn't stick was small detail - in one case VERY small text on a t-shirt, in another a small line in a pumpkin design on a textured pillow.
 Simply place the parchment paper over the design and press again.

 I do not wash anything special.
 Everything gets tossed in the regular wash, and if it happens to be inside out, it's only because that's how it was tossed in the hamper.
 I line dry in the summer and use a dryer all winter.
 No problems with either. :-)

-It's not unusual for me to make 5-10 shirts in a week, we have a huge family.
+For a few years, it wasn't unusual for me to make 5-10 shirts in a week, we have a huge family.
 And grandchildren.
-And a son who deployed, so that was a LOT of red friday t-shirts...
+And two sons who have been deployed, so that was a LOT of red friday t-shirts...
 But I do not sell.
 I wish I could, but it is just way too stressful for me.

 ==============